saebragani/Automated-Ergonomic-Risk-Assessment/README.md

 10. Inserting screws using a screw driver at an overhead height for 3 minute

-The one-time classifier training is performed and the trained model is saved in [trained_model/tf_model](trained_model/tf_model).
+The one-time classifier training is performed in the [RetrospectiveTraining.py](RetrospectiveTraining.py) and the trained model is stored under [trained_model/tf_model](trained_model/tf_model).
 For the activity recognition Continuous Wavelet Transform (CWT) features are used to train a CNN model.

 The segmentation step is performed using the Greedy Gaussian Segmentation (GGS) algorithm [[1]](#1) in [Segmentation.py](Segmentation.py) and the output is stored in [trained_model/GGS_segments.pickle](trained_model).